jbiatek/BSGRulebook/rulebook.md

 #### Admiral

-The Admiral controls the human fleet's nuke tokens and can use them with the Action on the title card.
-The Admiral also chooses the destination when a jump occurs, and makes choices that specify the Admiral. <span class="nocylonfleet">In addition, if a game effect states that a civilian ship is to be placed, but does not specify a specific area, the Admiral may choose any area.</span>
+The Admiral controls the human fleet's nuke tokens and can use them with the action on the title card.
+The Admiral also chooses the destination when a jump occurs, and makes choices that specify the Admiral. <span class="nocylonfleet">In addition, if a game effect states that a civilian ship is to be placed, but does not say which space area, the Admiral may choose any area.</span>

 If the Admiral is in the Brig, they are stripped of their title.
-The highest human player in the line of succession then claims it.
-The Admiral does not regain their title automatically upon leaving the Brig.
+The new Admiral is the highest human player in the line of succession who is not in the Brig.
+The previous Admiral does not regain their title automatically upon leaving the Brig.
 If all eligible players are in the Brig, the title goes to the highest in the line of succession until a player leaves the Brig. <span class="newcaprica">The Admiral still retains their title if they are sent to Detention on New Caprica.</span>

 <div class="cylonfleet" markdown="1">